-Donald Trump Will Keep Teasing 2024 Bid But Won’t Actually Run, Report Claims
+Donald Trump Will Keep Teasing 2024 Bid But Won't Actually Run, Report Claims

 Being that New York investigators are probing the president's business dealings to establish whether he improperly inflated his assets, he has become wary about launching a comeback campaign, according to people familiar with the matter.

-Wednesday’s riots at the Capitol Hill — which, Democrats and Republicans claim, were incited by Trump — have changed the political landscape and kick-started a civil war in the Republican Party, according to insiders.
+Wednesday's riots at Capitol Hill -- which, Democrats and Republicans claim, were incited by Trump -- have changed the political landscape and kick-started a civil war in the Republican Party, according to insiders.

 "The Republican Party is more divided now than it was two months ago, which is not how it's supposed to work," said longtime GOP strategist strategist Alex Conant, noting that Republicans will have to spend at least the next two years opposing Joe Biden's administration.